-Brendan Foley is an award-winning writer of TV Drama, Feature Films and Books.
-He has also produced and directed features.
+Brendan Foley is an award-winning writer of TV Drama, Feature Films and best-sellers.
+He has also produced and directed feature films.

 In TV DRAMA Brendan’s recent work includes Cold Courage, a Nordic Noir thriller series for Lionsgate, Viaplay and Luminoir, chosen as one of Variety’s top picks for MIPTV.
 The series was shot in Finland, UK, Ireland and Belgium in 2019 and was chosen for the Panorama selection at Series Mania 2020.